silentsokolov/django-treasuremap/README.rst

 django-treasuremap
 ==================

-django-treasuremap app, makes it easy to store and display the location on the map using different providers (Google, Yandex).
+django-treasuremap app, makes it easy to store and display the location on the map using different providers (Google, Yandex, etc).

 Requirements